 What are the main differences between Men’s and Women’s road bikes?

-However women’s bikes are very similar to men’s bikes, in years past, bike companies would just “pink up” a men’s bike and sell them as women’s bikes.
+Women’s bikes are very similar to men’s bikes.
+In years past, bike companies would just “pink up” a men’s bike and sell them as women’s bikes.
 Today, the biking industry is more fully addressing the needs of women cyclists.
-Although the bikes have similar geometry, there are small differences in women and men’s bodies as well as the difference in the way women and men ride.
+Although the bikes have similar geometry, there are small differences in women’s and men’s bodies as well as the difference in the way women and men ride.

 Since women have wider hips, narrower shoulders, and shorter legs on average, women’s bikes have wider saddles and narrower handlebars.
 Women’s saddles are also shorter than men’s saddles.
 Some high-end saddles for women have different cut-outs for the saddle to relieve the pressure on the sensitive areas affected by the bike design.

 Except for professional cyclists that have a super aerodynamic slammed stem position, most cyclists both male and female prefer a shorter reach and a more upright position.
-The geometry for most women’s bikes is more endurance-oriented.
+The geometry for most women’s bikes resembles endurance road bikes.
 The chainstays are longer for more stable handling and the headtubes are taller for a more upright position.

 Women’s legs are shorter and the standard crank arms are shorter for women’s bikes with easier gearing with front chainrings of 48T, 32T with an 11-32T cassette.
 This type of gearing allows casual riders to spin up the hills without too much effort.

 Women’s bikes also have a sloping geometry with a lower top tube.
-The lower top tube allows for a lower standover height which makes it easier for shorter women to get their leg over the bike when mounting the bike and gives her the ability to hope off during an emergency.
+The lower top tube allows for a lower standover height which makes it easier for shorter women to get their leg over the bike when mounting the bike and gives them the ability to hop off during an emergency.
 Women’s bikes also are sized smaller many brands carry bikes down to 44 cm.

 After all this technical jargon you may still be asking yourself – which bike is right for me?
 The two biggest factors in deciding which bike is right for a specific rider is what type of riding will the cyclist do? (commuting, racing, gravel grinding, cyclocross or bike backpack touring) and what the bike’s price point will be.